rwardman/rwardman/README.md

 I'm Rosie, I'm a software engineer living in London.
 I'm a full stack developer with experience in front-end, back-end and app development.
 Some technologies I enjoy working with are React, Java, Kotlin and React Native.
 Right now I'm learning GraphQL.

 Outside of work I love to sew, and create clothes that are made just for me.
-You'll also find me running around the parks of west London.
+I also like to run and swim.

 ## 👋 Get in touch